airpair/git-powered-collaborative-blogging/post.md

 > "*How cool would it be if every page on the web were forkable?"*

-This section covers a gamut of different forces that led us to integrate the GitHub API with our existing authoring tools.
-Some of our motivations came from a sense that this could be groundbreaking and maybe even evolutionary...
+This section covers a gamut of different forces that led us to combine the GitHub API with our existing authoring tools.
+Some of our motivations came from a sense that this could be groundbreaking.
+Maybe even evolutionary...
 Other guiding influences were simply marketing problems we needed to solve.
 Challenges that are probably relevant to everyone publishing on the web.
 Mostly though, we've had a great time working with our authors who inpired more than a million readers to come to AirPair in the last few months.
-Our main impetus was to make the experience Authoring on AirPair easier and more impactful for the creativity you invest.
-We're thankful for you to have had great experiences so far from which to iterate from.
+Our main impetus was to make the experience of Authoring on AirPair easier and more impactful.
+We're thankful to have had great experiences so far from which to iterate on.
 To quote a friend who's tweet flew by mid-way through writing this post:

 ![Make things easier](//airpair.github.io/img/2015/01/making-things-easier.png)